forieux/qmm/docs/index.rst

  Q-MM's documentation
 ======================

-Q-MM is a small Python toolbox to optimize differentiable objective function
+Q-MM is a small Python toolbox to optimize differentiable objective functions

 .. math::